Petty Offense Docket/Traffic Tickets

 Violation Notices (Tickets) Information

 When a federal law enforcement agency issues a violation notice (ticket), it sends the original copy to the CVB, located in San Antonio, Texas.
 The CVB enters the ticket into its database and tracks the status of the ticket, including payment history, until the case is closed.
-If the CVB does not receive payment of the fine within 30 days of the ticket’s issuance, it will mail you a notice to appear in court before a magistrate judge.
-This notice is mailed two weeks before the scheduled court date and time indicated on the ticket.
+If the CVB does not receive payment of the fine within 30 days of the ticket’s issuance, it will mail you a notice to appear in court.
+This notice will give you two to three weeks' notice of the date, time, and place you're required to appear in court.

 If a ticket is marked “optional appearance” by the issuing officer, you may do one of the following: